brunoarine/whalesniffer/README.md

 #### 5.3) Superpixel grouping method

-The idea of ​​this segmentation method was first proposed by Ren and Malik (2003) and popularized by Achanta et al. (2010) through the algorithm called SLIC ( Simple Linear Iterative Clustering ).
-This algorithm performs a super-segmentation of the image using the k-means model and using all the pixel values ​​of all channels in the Lab color space as a reference.
+The idea of this segmentation method was first proposed by Ren and Malik (2003) and popularized by Achanta et al. (2010) through the algorithm called SLIC ( Simple Linear Iterative Clustering ).
+This algorithm performs a super-segmentation of the image using the k-means model and using all the pixel values of all channels in the Lab color space as a reference.

 <p align="center">
 <img src="./docs/img/slic.png">